sancovp/the_sanctuary_system/README.md

 The Sanctuary System is polymorphic.

-You can realize the ultimate meaning of Sanctuary from any entity, via any path.
+You can recognize the ultimate meaning of Sanctuary from any entity, via any path.

 This is why it is known by various names such as Sanctuary, Olivus Victory-Promise, and so on, as they all encapsulate the boundary of the Good.